kangyuj0531/recipes-analysis/README.md

 **Significance Level**: 0.05

+<iframe
+  src="assets/fair.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 To run the permutation test, I split the dataframe into recipes that takes less or equal to 15 minutes and recipes that takes more than 15 minutes, and meaure their precision.
-The observed difference of their precision is xx.
+The observed absolute difference of their precision is xx.
 I do the same thing after shuffling the `minutes` column.
-The p-value I got is xx, therefore, I fail to reject the null hypothesis.
+I performed 100 times for the permutation test due to the limit performance of my laptop.
+The observed absolute difference is about 0.0005.
+The p-value I got is 0.41.
+Therefore, I fail to reject the null hypothesis.
 The model is fair for recipes with short time and recipes that takes longer time.